nhshz/duckdb-lab/README.md

 In order to run the demo notebook, or to play around with pandas, do the following steps:

-1. Ensure you have Python 3 installed, and activate your virtual environment by following the [Setup steps](##Step up)
+1. Ensure you have Python 3.9 installed, and activate your virtual environment by following the [Setup steps](#setup)
 2. The demo notebook uses Digital_Video_Download data (by running `dataset-download data/review_data --product-category Digital_Video_Download`)
 3. Start the Jupyter server by running `jupyter-lab`
 4. Open up the `notebooks/template.pynb` file in the web browser, and you can start to do your own analysis